-- 24 Nielsen, "Rights and Consequences."

-- 25 Walzer 160.

-- 26 Walzer 160.

-- 27 Kai Nielsen, Naturalism Without Foundations (Buffalo, New York: Prometheus Press, 1996) ch.
-1.

-- 28 It might be thought that I am in a kind of pragmatic self-contradiction here.
-I deny that there are any unconditional categorical prescriptives, but is not "Choose the lesser evil" just such an unconditional categorical prescriptive?
-It is not, because it, like "Do good and avoid evil," is an empty formal "principle" that does not, by itself, guide conduct.
-Where we give "evil" content so that the above maxim, so supplemented, can guide conduct, we get something that is neither

-unconditional nor certain.
+- 27 Kai Nielsen.
+Naturalism without Foundations.
+Buffalo.
+NY: Prometheus Books.
+1996, ch.
+1. - 28 It might be thought that I am in a pragmatic self-contradiction here.
+I deny that there are any unconditional categorical prescriptives, but is not 'Choose the lesser evil' just such an unconditional categorical prescriptive?
+It is not, because, like 'Do good and avoid evil,' it is an empty formal 'principle' that does not, by itself, guide conduct.
+Where we give 'evil' content so that the above maxim, so supplemented, can guide conduct, we get something that is neither unconditional nor certain.
 That such and such is evil can perhaps always be coherently challenged.
 At least there never will be a contradiction in denying that so and so is evil.
-Unconditionally and certainty are bought at the price of emptiness.
-I do not say that we can prove this must be so, but I do say that when we look at how things go, including how our languagegames are played, that is what we find.
+Unconditionality and certainty are bought at the price of emptiness.
+I do not say that we can prove this must be so, but I do say that when we look at how things go, including how our language-games are played, that is what we find.
 There is no pragmatic self-contradiction here.
 I am not taking a transcendental stance to prove that nothing can be transcendental.
-There is a useful collection of contemporary essays on absolutism and its consequentialist critics, in Joram Graf Haber, ed., Absolutism and Its Consequentialist Critics (Lanham, Maryland: Rowman & Littlefield Publishers, 1994).
+For a useful collection of contemporary essays on absolutism and its consequentialist critics, see Joram Graf Haber (ed.), Absolutism and its Consequentialist Critics, Lanham, MD: Rowman & Littlefield, 1994.